JohnPetros/hangman-game/README.md

 # Install the dependecies
 $ npm install or yarn add

+# Run the app in development mode
+$ npm run dev or yarn dev

-# The app will runnig on http://localhost:5174
+# The app will probably runnig on http://localhost:5173

 ```